ding0t/scbc-taipan/README.md

    1. services (what is a service, common services)
 1. Protecting the system
    1. know thy system (eliminate the unecesary)
-   1. audit
+   1. audit (location, application settings, improving)
-   1. firewalls
+   1. firewalls (gui and terminal and iptables)
-   1. anti-virus
+   1. anti-virus (purpose, gui and terminal)
-   1. secure defaults ()
+   1. secure defaults (sysctl sane defaults/reccomendations)
 1. Automate the system
    1. bash scripts
    1. python (maybe)